codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 Each of your sub-directories may contain a default controller which will be called if the URL contains *only* the sub-directory.
-Simply put a controller in there that matches the name of your 'default_controller' as specified in your **app/Config/Routes.php** file.
+Simply put a controller in there that matches the name of your default controller as specified in your **app/Config/Routes.php** file.

 CodeIgniter also permits you to remap your URIs using its :doc:`URI Routing <routing>` feature.